A home is likely the single biggest purchase you’ll ever make.

 Dumb move No. 6: Skipping an inspection

 Regardless of whether you’re buying new construction or a historic home, you need to have it inspected before finalizing the sale.
 Don’t trust your own judgment.
 A professional will be able to point out possible code violations, safety threats and structural damage.

-Dumb move no. 7: Forgetting to have a back-up plan
+Dumb move No. 7: Forgetting to have a backup plan

 Hopefully, you’ve avoided mistake No. 4 and have a decent buying agent.
-That person should have entered a clause into your offer that ensures you get back your deposit in the event the inspection doesn’t go well.
+That person should have entered a clause into your offer that ensures you get back any deposit in the event the inspection doesn’t go well.

-You’ll also need to have a back-up plan for what happens if the house doesn’t appraise as expected or if you were counting on funding through a particular loan program that doesn’t materialize.
+You’ll also need to have a backup plan for what happens if the house doesn’t appraise as expected, or if you were counting on funding through a particular loan program that doesn’t materialize.

 How to find cheaper car insurance in minutes